cesarsotovalero/cesarsotovalero.github.io/_posts/2021-08-09-what-does-it-take-to-become-a-software-architect.md

 As Yegor Bugayenko says in his book [Code Ahead](https://amzn.to/3g44mUw), group responsibility is the most terrible mistake a team can ever make.
 Therefore, in most projects, there should be only one architect on the team.
-This is crucial for the future of the project.
+This decision is crucial for the future of the project.
 In most situations, the architect should act as a technical dictator with the ability to analyze and embrace reality, collect all available differing opinions, and find the best possible option while leaving personal emotions aside.
-These particular skills make software architects a scarce kind of people.
+These particular skills make software architects a scarce kind of leaders.
-As with everything else, scarcity, when combined with high demand, increases the market value exponentially.
+And as with everything else, scarcity, when combined with high demand, increases the market value exponentially.

 # The value

 If you are a developer, you might consider advancing your career to become a software architect.
-However, it is ~~impossible~~ very difficult to become a software architect without years of experience grinding as a developer.
+However, it is ~~impossible~~ very difficult to become a software architect without years of experience grinding hard as a developer.
+An architect needs to have experience developing software, but other skills give it its value.
-This is because developers are concerned only with the development phase of software, whereas architects deal with the design, implementation, testing, and releasing phases of the product.
+This is because most developers are concerned only with the development phase of software, whereas architects deal with the design, implementation, testing, and releasing phases of the product.
 Architects are people who plan what to do and how to do it.
 Developers write code that is encapsulated into packages, configure hardware and software, install the network, and perform similar hands-on tasks.
 As explained in the book [Design It!: From Programmer to Software Architect](https://amzn.to/3lWMija), by Michael Keeling, transitioning into a software architect role is a natural step for successful developers.

 When building a software product, architects need to have a proper understanding of what they are making.
+What is its purpose?
 The architect designs and connects the artifacts, how each module will be built, how these modules will be integrated, etc.
 A pragmatic architect is particularly valuable at the beginning of the project, when the rules of the game needs to be dictated.
 He should also be hands-on with the code.